Updated: Jan 18

 Bullish Harami includes a big bearish candle first, followed by a small bullish candle in the middle.
 It indicates that the selling is over, and there is a high probability of the price going upward.

-Image-10 and Image-11 shows an example for Bullish Harami and Bearish Harami pattern respectively.
+Image-10 and Image-11 shows an example of the Bullish Harami and Bearish Harami pattern respectively.

 Candlestick Patterns for Day Trading